ARCCSS-extremes/climpact2/install.txt

     Software you will need:
-        -netCDF (only required if working with three dimensional datasets) -R. You will also need several R packages, which are installed for you by the checker scripts, see below.
+        -netCDF (only required if working with three dimensional datasets) -R. You will also need several R packages, which are installed for you by the checker script, see below.

     1) Create a new directory

     2) cd to above directory and download and extract the following file: https://github.com/ARCCSS-extremes/climpact2/archive/master.zip

-    3) If you wish to only process time-series data via the GUI, in the same directory enter R and run 'source("climpact2.GUI.checker.r")'.
-       If, however, you wish to process three-dimensional netCDF datasets, in the same directory enter R and run 'source("climpact2.checker.r")'.
-Note that running the latter script will also allow you to use the GUI.
-These scripts install the packages required by ClimPACT2.
-Note that processing gridded datasets is only supported on Unix based systems.
+    3) In R, type "source('climpact2.checker.r')" to install the appropriate R packages needed by ClimPACT2.

     4) Installation is complete.

+  ** Note that if you are running a Windows operating system you will only
+     be able to use the GUI.
+In a Unix-based operating system you can use the GUI as well as operate on gridded data.

   How do I use it?
   ----------------